MCP integration

 Discovery

-After connecting, the server’s capabilities are captured in a snapshot:
+After connecting, the server’s capabilities are captured in a snapshot of rmcp wire types:

 pub struct McpDiscoverySnapshot {